flybywiresim/docs/docs/start/reported-issues.md

     **Affects all versions of the A32NX (Stable, Development, and Experimental**

     Liveries made for the default A320neo will no longer function in the new FlyByWire package.
 Liveries will need to be converted by their respective authors.

     While this might represent an inconvenience for a short amount of time, we are sure that 3rd party content authors will be quick to provide you with updated liveries and programs.

     **Convert Your Liveries:**

     - See our guide to [convert liveries](convert-liveries.md)
     - Visit Flightsim.to with updated liveries [here](https://flightsim.to/c/liveries/flybywire-a32nx/)

+* In development/experimental versions, the engine startup sound is bugged due to a fuel flow issue.
+This will be fixed when engine startup procedures will be implemented.

 * Package separation or "fork" issues (*All Versions*):
     -  Default aircraft showing
         - Solution: Select the *FlyByWire Simulations A320neo (LEAP)* in the aircraft selector instead of the Asobo one.
     - Invisible plane / Sounds not working / Installation issues
         - Workaround: Reinstall A32NX, delete any old version from your Community Folder.
 Ensure you are on Installer v1.2.0 or above.

 * Autopilot, FADEC, electrical system unwanted behavior
     - In rare cases the above mentioned systems may not start or behave erratically.
 This is in part due to `UTF-8` language support beta not enabled on your machine.
         - Solution:
             - Open Windows Control Panel -> Region.
             - Go to the Administrative tab and click Change system locale...
             - Make sure the check mark next to `Beta: Use UTF-8 for worldwide language support is selected`.
             - Click OK and restart your computer.

 * ADIRS not aligned when spawning anywhere except cold & dark at a gate (*intermittent issue*)
     - Workaround: Restart the flight

 * Wipers don't function correctly on FSX Liveries

+***

+#### MSFS Issues

+* The simulator FPS stutters since World Update 4.
+    * Solution: Turn off in-game multiplayer in MSFS settings.

 ***